jhpyle/docassemble/_docs/users.md

 * advocate

-A user who has the "admin" privilege can upgrade the privleges of any user by going to the [User List] on the menu, and can add additional privileges by going to the [Privileges List].
+A user who has the "admin" privilege can upgrade the privleges of any user by going to the [User List] on the menu.
+The user can add additional privileges by going to the [Privileges List].

 The "cron" user privilege is used exclusively by the code that runs [scheduled tasks].